 What Data is used in a Lone Worker System?

-Lone worker systems use the GPS location data from smartphones.
-The Global Positioning System (GPS) is a system of over 30 navigation satellites which circle in the Earth’s orbit.
+Lone worker monitoring systems use the GPS location data from smartphones.
+The Global Positioning System (GPS) is a network of over 30 navigation satellites which circle in the Earth’s orbit.
 Each satellite gives off a signal that can then be received by cell phones.

 This technology allows the app to access real time co-ordinates and precise locations for lone workers if they miss a check in or require immediate assistance in an emergency situation.